Social Emergency Medicine

 Violence Intervention Program & Trauma Recovery Center

 Started in early 2020, the Food Pharmacy is a joint initiative between the Emergency Medicine and Family Medicine departments.
 We are proud to work with our colleagues to bring fresh produce to our community.
 The Food Pharmacy partners with several organizations including Food Forward and the American Heart Association to provide farm-fresh fruits and vegetables to our patients and their families.
-Every Wednesday morning, from 9am until noon, we distribute thousands of pounds of fresh produce to people on a first-come, first-served basis.
+Every Wednesday morning, from 9am to noon, we distribute thousands of pounds of fresh produce to people on a first-come, first-served basis.

 We are grateful to provide “prescriptions” for this food as a means of advertising these goodies, but truly the food is available to all who come, prescription or not.
 We recognize that many of our patients do not have access to fresh, healthy produce as a result of living in urban food deserts, having limited income, and insufficient understanding of nutrition.
 We hope that by encouraging our patients to access this produce, we are able to extend our ability to improve peoples’ health beyond the walls of our hospital.